-- 4.1 Mid-Coast Council provides community facilities to encourage: - a. activities which improve individual and collective health and wellbeing.

-- b. provision of social, cultural, recreational, educational, environmental and other services which provide community benefits. - c. events and activities which strengthen community connections and local identity. - 4.2 Mid-Coast Council provides commercial buildings to generate a financial return.
-This assists Council to fund its services and reduce pressure on other incomes sources, such as rates. - 4.3 All organisations (including community groups) seeking to lease operational land will be required to pay market rent.
-Where appropriate community groups will receive the appropriate rebates in accordance with this policy for community land only.
+- 4.1 Mid-Coast Council provides community facilities to encourage: - a. activities which improve individual and collective health and wellbeing. - b. provision of social, cultural, recreational, educational, environmental and other services which provide community benefits. - c. events and activities which strengthen community connections and local identity. - 4.2 Mid-Coast Council provides commercial buildings to generate a financial return.
+This assists Council to fund its services and reduce pressure on other incomes sources, such as rates. - 4.3 All organisations (including community groups) seeking to Lease Operational Land will be required to pay Market Rent.
+Where appropriate community groups will receive the appropriate rebates in accordance with this policy for Community Land only. - 4.4 Exclusive use or public green spaces and public playing fields are not included in agreements.